briangonzalez/briangonzalez.org/source/_posts/lazy-leadership.md

 tags:
 ---

-I read a Medium post called [Lazy Leadership](https://medium.com/the-modern-team/lazy-leadership-8ba19e34f959) this weekend, and its points on delegation and build a team which operates like a machine resonated with me.
+I read a Medium post called [Lazy Leadership](https://medium.com/the-modern-team/lazy-leadership-8ba19e34f959) this weekend, and its points on delegation and building a team which operates like a machine resonated with me.

 > Some entrepreneurs never break through the delegation barrier and get stuck along the way.
 They try hiring someone, and when that person doesn’t behave exactly like they would, they jump in and take over.